ShaneHarro/Ultima-Underworld-Save-Editor-C-/README.md

 Description: A save game editor written in C++ for Ultima Underworld.
 Tested and working on Linux.
 Compile with: g++ -o UUSE UUSE.cpp ultimaio.cpp ultimaio.h -std=c++11

+I am not responsible for loss of data if you use this utility.
+Use at your own risk!

 *****************
 *Documentation: *
 *****************